StevenKehrli/Trelnex/README.md

 Much of an ASP.NET Core application startup is boilerplate: Serilog, configuration, exception handlers, metrics, Swagger, etc.

-Trelnex.Core.Api handles this boilerplate, leaving the developer to focus on the business logic: [Authentication and Authorization](#authentication-and-authorization), [Command Providers](#icommandprovider), and the endpoints.
+Trelnex.Core.Api handles this boilerplate, leaving the developer to focus on the business logic: [Authentication and Authorization](#authentication-and-authorization), [Data Providers](#idataprovider), and the endpoints.

 ### Application.Run